mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   It is remarkable that Aquinas refuses to identify an individual with an individual's soul, as many theologians before him, and many philosophers after him, were willing to do.

+## Scotus vs Aquinas

+* For Scotus there exists an individual element, or *haecceitas*, which is an object of knowledge: it is not quite a form, but is sufficiently like a form to be present in the intellect.
+Because each thing has within it a formal, intelligible, principle, the ground is cut beneath the basis on which Aquinas rested the need for a species-specific agent intellect in human beings.
+* If proper objects of intellect include not only universals but individual items like a *haecceitas*, then there is a possibility of such an object being in intellect without existing in reality.
+This is the possibility that Aquinas' intentionality theory was careful to avoid.
+An individual form, for Scotus, may exist in the mind and yet the corresponding individual not exist.
+Hence the individual form present in the intellect can be only a representation of, and not identical with, the object whose knowledge it embodies.
+Hence a window is opened at the level of the highest intellectual knowledge, a window to permit the entry of the epistemological problems that have been familiar to us since Descartes.
+* For Scotus, what is contingent must come from an undetermined cause, which can only be the will itself, not an indetermination on the part of the intellect.
+* Scotus' criticism of the idea that the indeterminism of the will arises from an indeterminism in the intellect is based on a misunderstanding of the theory that he is attacking.
+The intellect in dictating to the reason does not say ‘this will be’ or ‘this will not be’, but rather ‘this is to be’ or ‘this is not to be’, ‘this is good’ or ‘this is not good’.
+If what is in question is a non-necessary means to a chosen goal, it is possible for the intellect, without error, to dictate both that something is good and that its opposite is good.
+Moreover, in making the will the cause of its own freedom, Scotus' theory runs the danger of leading to an infinite regress of free choices, where the freedom of a choice depends on a previous free choice, whose freedom depends on a previous one, and so on forever.
+* Scouts is unaware of such difficulties and proceeds to develop an elaborate analysis of the structure of human freedom.
+It seems that his account principally rests on the highly esoteric idea of synchronic contingency.
+At any given moment while the will is willing X, it has the power to not will X. For Scotus, this is the source of human freedom.